 The Meaning of ‘Church’

 The Greek word ekklesia, translated as ‘church’ in most Bibles, was commonly used in the first century to describe a voluntary association or meal club.
 The word ‘church’ was already in wide use before Jesus adopted it.
-So when Jesus says he will build his ekklesia (Matthew 16:18-19), his disciples likely understand him to be speaking of a new voluntary association.
+So when Jesus said he will build his ekklesia (Matthew 16:18-19), his disciples likely understood him to be speaking of a new voluntary association.

 Within the Roman Empire, voluntary associations (collegia in Latin) were social organizations, or more specifically, supper clubs.
 Each association had its own goals and purposes for existence.
 Some were professional or occupational guilds.
 Others were religious or cultic groups whose members honored a particular deity.
 These groups placed much emphasis on fellowship and benevolence.
 Regardless of their stated purpose, all associations had one thing in common: their meetings revolved around meals.1

 The voluntary association serves as the primary analog for understanding the formation of the church.
 The same Greek terms used to describe voluntary associations and their members in the first century were also used to describe Christian churches and their members.2 For instance, churches and voluntary associations were both called ekklesiai.
-Three words used to describe church members— adelphoi (brethren), episkopos (overseer, bishop), and diakonos (servant, deacon)— were common terms first used to designate association members.3 Understanding this is helpful to see how Jesus was subverting pagan government with the formation of the Church.
+Three words used to describe church members— adelphoi (brother/sister), episkopos (overseer), and diakonos (deacon)— were common terms first used to designate association members.3 Understanding this is helpful to see how Jesus was subverting pagan government with the formation of the Church.